Xyrohh/website-docs/en/faq.md

 -----------------------

 - **My antivirus is blocking the switcher**
-- That's because our switcher edits the hosts' file.
+- That's because our switcher edits the hosts file.
 Turn off your antivirus and run the switcher again.

 -----------------------